jordypereira/wiki-2018/docs/projects/receipt_reader/backlog.md

 Reading text from a zone shouldn't be too difficult.

 To gain some confidence I want to fresh up my knowledge of tensorflow.js and ml5.js.

+## Privacy issues

+Now, Machine Learning goes hand in hand with Data collection.
+In order to improve our model we need endless amounts of data.
+In the past the data had to go to the cloud computer to get added to the model.
+But with the javascript adaptation of tensorflow, this can happen client-side.

+So any user that does not wish to have his data exposed in any way, can choose to not send their data to the cloud and still benefit from a model that keeps getting trained.